lhcb/glossary/README.md

 # LHCb Glossary

-Glossary of HEP and LHCb-specific terms and concepts.
+Glossary of HEP and LHCb-specific terms and concepts - online at [https://lhcb.github.io/glossary/](https://lhcb.github.io/glossary/).

 [**A**](glossary/a.md)&nbsp;&nbsp;&nbsp;&nbsp;